lillywallawitsch/Wondernest.Express/README.md

 - Homepage: Introduces visitors to Wondernest and its mission.
 - About Page: Provides information about what Wondernest does and why.
 - Contact Page: Offers a way for visitors to get in touch with Wondernest.
+- Event Page: Users can create, edit and delete events.
 - Responsive Design: The website is designed to be accessible and user-friendly across various devices, including desktops, tablets, and mobile phones.

 ---